-NST is a theory providing the formulation of design theorems, which are proven to be necessary conditions for obtaining an evolvable software system [6].
-The authors operationalize evolvability by demanding Bounded Input Bound Output (BIBO) stability, even for systems growing in an unlimited way.
-The theorems prescribe that all change drivers should be separated in distinct constructs (Separation of Concerns), processing functions should be called statefully (Separation of States) and data structures or processing functions should be up-datable without impacting other data structures or processing functions (Version Transparency) [7].
-Further, these theorems can actually be reformulated for modular systems in general [8] and related to basic combinatorics [6].
+NST is a theory providing the formulation of design theorems which are proven to be necessary for obtaining an evolvable software system [5].
+The authors operationalize evolvability by demanding Bounded Input Bound Output (BIBO) stability, even for systems which are growing in an unlimited way.
+The theorems prescribe all change drivers to be separated in distinct constructs (Separation of Concerns), processing functions to be called statefully (Separation of States) and data structures or processing functions to be updatable without impacting other data structures or processing functions (Version Transparency) [6].
+Further, these theorems can actually be formulated for modular systems in general [7] and related to basic combinatorics [5].
 More specifically, it is illustrated that modularity suggests that maintaining a particular amount of versions of modular building blocks should allow for an exponential amount of available system variants.
 However, when modularity is applied arbitrarily (e.g., by not adhering to the theorems), changing one particular version of one particular module may result into ripple effects to other (versions of) modules.
 This number of impacts can exponentially grow with the size of the system, which is clearly harmful for the evolvability of a (software) system.